My name is Neil Gibson I was diagnosed in 2014 with stage 3 AL Amyloidosis. I had never ever heard of amyloidosis before this.

 We kept a daily diary, recording weight, fluid intake such as water tea, coffee soup, ice-cream all fluids.
 (It is easier if you get a 200mil cup, and count each cup at the end of the day you will know if you are under or over (, take) your limit.

 I basically lived on soup for a number of weeks, until we bought a Magic Bullet liquidizer.
 This was the best thing helping me get some real protein back into my system.
 As I could not swallow we blended stews to form a soup the best one that I enjoyed was steak and kidney.
 Don’t laugh it doesn’t sound good but was really tasty.

 Because I had kidney involvement most of my protein was escaping through my bladder, so using the Magic Bullet I made my own protein drinks it consisted of my basic 200mls cup of full cream milk two desert spoons full milk powder one desert spoon of egg powder (available at super market) and Milo, (I found it cheaper than buying them in a store.

 With the swollen feet and legs my doctors wanted me to wear compression stockings.
 Unable to get them on without a big struggle my wife came up with the idea of woman’s tights.
 This was a god send as it gave my feet and legs structure easy to get on and off, I wore them for 6 months, until the fluid left my body and gradually improved over time.

 I hope this will be of benefit to new patient.

 I realize that every patient is different even if they have the same type and stage of amyloidosis.
 It is therefore important that you talk over any of the tips I have suggested with your doctor before trying them yourself.

-If other patients have any tips they would like to pass on my wife and I are always ready to learn.
+If other patients have any tips they would like to pass on to my wife and I we are always ready to learn.

 For more information about this patient’s experience you can send them an e-mail using the form below.